pirainoa84-dot/kmip-python-client/README.md

 # KMIP Python Client

-This script demonstrates how to connect to CipherTrust Manager (KMIP) using mTLS and perform basic key operations.
-It is intended for testing connectivity, validating certificates, and troubleshooting KMIP integration before implementing a full KMIP integration.
+This script implements a simple KMIP Python client and demonstrates how to connect to CipherTrust Manager (KMIP) using mTLS, as well as perform basic key operations.

+It is intended for testing connectivity, validating certificates, and troubleshooting KMIP integrations before implementing a full solution.

 ## Requirements